11 ways to protect against holiday hackers

 4. Avoid public Wi-Fi

 As convenient as public Wi-Fi is, resist the temptation to buy online in a public space unless using a Virtual Private Network (VPN) or secured Wi-Fi.
 While connected via VPN, online transactions are shielded from view by hackers on the Wi-Fi network.
 A VPN typically requires a subscription & password but is worth the price tag if sharing personal information or making purchases over public Wi-Fi.

 5. Pay attention

-Do not shop distracted.
-It could mean being less vigilant, clicking on bogus sites and being less likely to spot sketchy content.
+Shop online with minimal distraction.
+Lack of attention could mean becoming less vigilant, causing you to click on bogus sites and being less likely to spot suspicious content.